remotion-dev/remotion/packages/docs/docs/cloudrun/rendermediaoncloudrun.md

 ### `region`

-In which region your Cloud Run service is deployed.
+In which [GCP region](/docs/cloudrun/region-selection) your Cloud Run service is deployed.
 It's highly recommended that your Remotion site is also in the same region.

 ### `serveUrl`